romilly/nano/README.md

 I'll also be covering model import and transfer learning.

-The Jupyter notebooks are based on existing examples;
+The Jupyter notebooks are simplified versions of existing examples;
 they contain details of the notebooks from which they were derived.